 AMD also in my opinion needs to add a ‘prefer maximum performance’ option similar to the option found in Nvidia’s driver.
 As I found that my RX 5700 XT is to aggressive at down clocking during games.
 Most notably games like BFV where you want high frames over looks as this seems to be where it down clocks the most.
 If you set the settings in a game such as BFV to get more frames rather then cranked up settings for looks the RX 5700 XT down clocks and you get much less FPS than if you had the settings cranked up.

 I believe this is one of the better RX 5700 XT’s on the market, especially for the price when compared to others.
 If AMD improves their drivers, this will be a great performing card at a competitive price.

 The drivers are still not fixed.
 Although less frequent, black screen/signal loss is still a constant looming threat.
 I can’t remember a piece of hardware in my over 20 years of building and repairing PCs that has caused more headache and more frustration than this 5700 XT.
 I would not wish this nightmare on anyone.

 I just had my PC lock up and had to do a hard reset because I had opened Chrome.
-I normally don’t use Chrome but I use it once in a blue moon to check something.
-Less than a minute after opening it my PC was locked up due to the hardware acceleration bug.
-Since I don’t use Chrome much I hadn’t turned it off.
+I don’t normally use Chrome, but I use it once in a blue moon to check something.
+Less than a minute after opening it, my PC locked up due to the hardware acceleration bug.
+Since I don’t use Chrome much, I hadn’t turned it off.

-The months just keep going by with no real fixes being done to the drivers.
-Sure in my case at least they are less frequent now since I am to afraid to turn anything on.
-I leave every possible setting turned off and basically sit on egg shells just praying that when I open one of my favorite games that my system wont lock up or my screen go black.
+The months keep going by with no real fixes being done to the drivers.
+Sure, in my case, at least they’re less frequent now since I am too afraid to turn anything on.
+I leave every possible setting turned off and sit on eggshells, praying that when I open one of my favorite games that my system won’t lock up or my screen goes black.